rtanwani123/fictional-retail-ai-projects/project_4_marketing_content_generator/README.md

 ---

+## How to Run in Google Colab
+- Important: Before running the notebook, upload fictional_retail_products.csv to /content/fictional_retail_docs/

+---

 ## Strategic Approach
 - Use a free and secure generative AI model to produce creative marketing text for individual products.
 - Apply distinct prompt templates for **Product Description** and **Ad Copy** so each content type serves a different communication goal (informative vs. persuasive).